Pride (In the Name of Love): Writing and recording

-The melody and the chords for "Pride" were improvised by U2 during a soundcheck prior to a November 1983 concert in Hawaii on the band's War Tour.
+The melody and the chords for "Pride" were improvised by U2 during a soundcheck prior to a November 1983 concert in Japan on the band's War Tour.
 Guitarist the Edge led the group with a series of chord changes during the soundcheck, but after someone made a mistake, the other members picked up on it and changed course, providing a "new twist" to the improvisation, according to Niall Stokes.
 After the tour concluded, the group continued to work on the track at lead vocalist Bono's home in a Martello tower in Bray, County Wicklow, where the Edge devised a guitar part for the song.
 "Pride" was further worked on at Slane Castle during the recording sessions for The Unforgettable Fire, but was subsequently re-recorded in its final version at Windmill Lane Studios (it was the only song to be re-cut).

-The song had been intended to be based on Ronald Reagan's pride in The U.S.'s military power, but Stephen B. Oates's book Let The Trumpet Sound: A Life of Martin Luther King, Jr. and a biography of Malcolm X caused Bono to ponder the different sides of the civil rights campaigns, the violent and the non-violent.
+The song had been intended to be based on Ronald Reagan's pride in the U.S.'s military power, but Stephen B. Oates's book Let The Trumpet Sound: A Life of Martin Luther King, Jr. and a biography of Malcolm X caused Bono to ponder the different sides of the civil rights campaigns, the violent and the non-violent.
 In subsequent years, Bono has expressed his dissatisfaction with the lyrics, which he describes, along with another Unforgettable Fire song, "Bad", as being "left as simple sketches".
 He says that he was swayed by the Edge and producers Brian Eno and Daniel Lanois, who played down the need to develop the lyrics as they thought their impressionistic nature would give added forcefulness to the song's feeling, particularly when heard by non-English speakers.
 During recording sessions, Eno encouraged the singer to use nonsense words "as place holders for the yet-to-be-written lyrics."
 In U2 by U2, Bono said: "I looked at how glorious that song was and thought: 'What the fuck is that all about?'
 It's just a load of vowel sounds ganging up on a great man.
 It is emotionally very articulate - if you didn't speak English."

 The song contains the erroneous reference to King's shooting as "Early morning, April 4," when it actually occurred after 6 p.m.
-Central Time in the evening.
 Bono acknowledges the error and in live performances he often changes the lyric to "Early evening..."
 The error was corrected on the acoustic version of the song included on the group's 2023 album Songs of Surrender; the updated lyric is "In the evening, April 4".